rfo909/CFT/doc/Doc.md

-Also there is a Db2Obj script, which saves data objects identified by UUID's, which are maode by calling the Lib.Db.UUID function.
+Also there is a Db2Obj script, which saves data objects identified by UUID's, which are made by calling the Lib.Db.UUID function.

 # Multitasking in CFT